eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 Comparing the snapshot at the beginning and end of this STW `global mark phase` subincrement shows that:

 - The marking operation has increased the `count` value of the `<remembered-set>` by 1,066,080 cards (from 2,197,888 to 3,263,968)
 - The number of overflow regions has reduced from three to zero.
-This GMP increment has rebuilt all overflow regions.
 - As expected of a global mark cycle's operations, there is no change in the amount of free memory available, which is 1376 MB.

 The beginning of the second part of the global *mark* phase increment, the GMP work packet procesing subincrememt, is recorded by `<concurrent-start>`.
 The child element `<concurrent-mark-start>` records the scan target of this subincrement as 242.74 MB (254,532,672 B).